Jan Davidsz. de Heem: Early life and education

 De Heem was born in Utrecht, the Dutch Republic in 1606 as Johannes van Antwerpen to David de Heem the Elder (1570–1631), a painter.
-He had a younger brother David Davidsz. de Heem (1610 - † after 1669). an unknown brother of teh father had a son, Jan or Johannes de Heem (c.
-1603 - † probably after 1659), who also became a painter of still lifes, flowers and fruits.
+He had a younger brother David (1610 – after 1669).
+An unknown brother of the father had a son, Jan or Johannes de Heem (c.
+1603 – probably after 1659), who also became a painter of still lifes.
 De Heem studied first under his father, then under Balthasar van der Ast.
-His "middle name", Davidsz, is a patronym referring to his father's name: In Dutch a name ending in -sz is like -son in English and Mac- in Scottish, meaning "son of" the rest of the name.
-He lived in Leiden from about 1625 to 1629, where he studied in 1629 under David Bailly (1584- c.
+"Davidsz." is a patronym referring to his father's name, David.
+He lived in Leiden from about 1625 to 1629, where he studied in 1629 under David Bailly (1584 – c.
 1657).
-His professional name, "de Heem", means literally "the home".

 Career

 De Heem moved to the Southern Netherlands and in 1635 or 1636 joined the Guild of Saint Luke of Antwerp.
 He became a burgher of that city in 1637.
 However he was often absent, as attested by the duties he had to pay for this.
 His remarkable talent gained him a considerable reputation.
 He could hardly satisfy the demand.
 De Heem was considered one of the greatest painters of his time.
-He was well paid and a portrait of Prince William III surrounded by a cartouche of flowers and fruit was sold for 2000 guilders, one of the highest prices ever paid for a painting during the Dutch Golden Age.
+He was well paid and a portrait of Prince William III surrounded by a cartouche of flowers and fruit (see image at right) was sold for 2000 guilders, one of the highest prices ever paid for a painting during the Dutch Golden Age.

 His sons worked together with him in his workshop on the commissions for new paintings.
 He retouched their work and put his signature on the paintings.

 He remained in Antwerp until 1667, when he moved back to Utrecht, where records trace his presence from 1668 to 1671.
 He left Utrecht in 1671 when French troops were approaching the city.
 It is not known when he finally returned to Antwerp, but his death there is recorded in the guild books.

 Vase of Flowers, 1660, part of Baron Lionel Nathan de Rothschild collection.
 It was purchased by the National Gallery of Art in 1961.